 Sometimes they just come to you and omg, it’s the best!

 Other times, you’re in a cowrite and it’s silent and you’re both just spinning your wheels and then two hours goes by and you’re hangry and just can’t do this anymore.

 Save yourself some stress and do this little exercise the night before your next cowrite.
 Or even better, do it daily!
 You’ll fill up your hookbook with interesting ideas in no time.

 1. Open your notebook to a single sheet.
 Draw a vertical line all the way down the page.

-You’ll want it to look something like this.
-Lines certainly do not have to be perfect.
-But if you happen to be a bullet journaler or an expert doodler, jazz that shit up!
+If you happen to be a bullet journaler or an expert doodler, jazz that shit up!

 Idioms are sayings that most everyone is familiar with.
 For example, pretty much everyone knows what “burning the candle at both ends” means.

 You’ll want to put down at least 12.